fingerprintjs/aev/README.md

 See the client [API reference](docs/client_api.md)

-### Get the results of verification by the requestId
+### Get the results of verification by the request ID

 #### Request
 ```sh